 greet() has two parameters.

-If we call it with different number of arguments, the interpreter will complain.
+If we call it with a different number of arguments, the interpreter will show an error message.
 Below is a call to this function with one and no arguments along with their respective error messages.

 >>> greet("Monica") # only one argument TypeError: greet() missing 1 required positional argument: 'msg'